jormur/jormur.github.io/_posts/2024-10-24-goodreads.md

 ---
 layout: post
-title: analyzing viral content on Goodreads
+title: analyzing viral content on goodreads
-date: 2024-10-24 08:57:00-0400
+date: 2024-10-23 08:57:00
-description: an NLP approach to literary quotes
+description: an nlp approach to literary quotes
 tags: python jupyter nlp machine-learning
 categories: data-science
-related_posts: true
 ---

 This project applies advanced data science techniques to analyze what makes quotes go viral on Goodreads, combining traditional econometric methods with cutting-edge natural language processing.
 Using a dataset of popular quotes from the platform, I investigated how content characteristics, emotional sentiment, and author influence affect engagement.